TheBrightSparkDev/MakeWebWork/README.md

 # More coming soon!

 ## Follow me on Git Hub to stay up to date and message me for project ideas/pitches always ready to work with someone.

+# Notes for assessor <a name="notes-for-assessor"></a>

+Here is a temporary admin account so you can assess the functionality behind the site.

+User: Assessor
+Password: Passmeplease